Liangni/expense-tracker/README.md

 ```
 npm run dev
 ```
-- While the terminal returns `Express is listening on localhost:3000`, please visit http://localhost:3000 on your browser.
+- While the terminal returns `App is running on https://localhost:3000`, please visit http://localhost:3000 on your browser.

 ## Dummy user data